floragunncom/search-guard-docs/_content/_docs_rest_api/restapi_api_internalusers.md

 You can either use an already hashed password (`hash field`) or provide it in clear text (`password` field).
 In the latter case the password hashed automatically before storing it.
 If both fields are specified, `hash` takes precedence.

 `backend_roles` contains an array of the user's backend roles.
 This is optional.
-If the call is succesful, a JSON structure is returned, indicating whether the user was created or updated.
+If the call is successful, a JSON structure is returned, indicating whether the user was created or updated.

 ```json
 {